brad-eck/crisp/README.md

 # Crisp

 This is a TUI project of mine for organizing and keeping track of tasks I have for home development ideas.
-Go is a language I am wanted to become more familiar with, and I thought this would be a great project for that.
+Go is a language I am wanting to become more familiar with, and I thought this would be a great project for that.

 ## Project Status